Nosetalgia: Music and lyrics

-The two artists gave a different perspective of the drug epidemic that was going on in late 1980s and early '90s, as the two were growing up.
+The two rappers gave a different perspective of the drug epidemic that was going on in late 1980s and early 90s, as the two were growing up.
 Lamar looks at it how it affected his family and him.
 While Pusha T goes into his life, junior high and high school as he was the one selling it.
 Pusha T also expounds on all of the luxuries being a young kingpin.

-Starting his verse, Kendrick Lamar raps, "You wanna see a dead body" making reference to a famous scene from the film Boyz n the Hood.
+Starting his verse, Kendrick Lamar raps, "You wanna see a dead body?" making reference to a famous scene from the film Boyz n the Hood.
 From there, Kendrick raps about his missing Sega Genesis video games, which he assumes were stolen by his aunt to fund her drug use.
 He goes on to rap about his father's drug dealing and substance abuse throughout Lamar's childhood.
-By the end of his verse, Lamar brings it all together, saying "his music is "dope," comparing the high quality of his rhymes to the drugs (dope) that plagued his family while he was growing up."
+By the end of his verse, Lamar brings it all together, saying "his music is "dope," comparing the high quality of his rhymes to the drugs (dope) that plagued his family while he was growing up.
 Pusha T raps about drug mules and Pyrex pots, which he used to turn cocaine to crack.